 The states describe the Sink Configuration and the relation to the media session:

-- Sink Configuration created, no media session(s) active: The Sink Configuration entry is created at the UL 5GMSu AF and may be updated / modified before any media session(s) start.
+- Sink Configuration created, no media session(s) active: The Sink Configuration entry is created at the 5GMSu AF and may be updated / modified before any media session(s) start.

-- Sink Configuration Provisioned, media session(s) active: The UL 5GMSu AS is receiving UL media data.
+- Sink Configuration Provisioned, media session(s) active: The 5GMSu AS is receiving uplink media data.
 Some properties of the Sink Configuration may be updated while receiving media data.

-- Sink Configuration Provisioned, media session(s) paused: The UL 5GMSu AS is temporarily not receiving UL media data.
+- Sink Configuration Provisioned, media session(s) paused: The 5GMSu AS is temporarily not receiving uplink media data.
 Some properties of the Sink Configuration may be updated.

-- Sink Configuration Provisioned, media session(s) terminated: The UL 5GMSu AS is not receiving UL media data anymore.
+- Sink Configuration Provisioned, media session(s) terminated: The 5GMSu AS is not receiving uplink media data anymore.

 6.2.3 Source Configuration at the UE

-The procedure allows the (remote) configuration of UE for media transmission.
-When remote control is used, then the application authorizes remote control e.g. by providing the remote control server address.
-It is assumed, that a UE can have only a single Source Configuration at a time, which can be remotely configured.
+The procedure allows the (remote) configuration of a UE for media transmission.
+When remote control is used, the application authorizes remote control e.g. by providing the remote control server address.
+It is assumed that a 5GMSu Client can have only a single Source Configuration at a time, which can be remotely configured.
 One or more media sessions are associated with the Source Configuration.